Addressing Supply Chain Labor Shortages Through Labor On Demand

-Add the U.S. Chamber of Commerce to the chorus of voices continuing to warn about how labor shortages are impeding progress in supply chains.
+Add the U.S. Chamber of Commerce to the chorus warning about how labor shortages are impeding progress in supply chains.

 From the Society for Human Resource Management to futuristic models devised by the Federal Reserve Bank of San Francisco, everybody expects the task of finding workers to be tougher for the next few years.
-That’s probably why an EY survey of 1,200 CEOs found that 30% see the scarcity and cost of talent as major risks to their business this year.
+A recent survey of 1,200 CEOs found that 30% see talent scarcity and cost as major risks to their business.

 The “social” part of ESG (environmental, social, governance) is defined by how companies treat their workers.
 And many younger workers prefer optionality – the ability to set their own schedules.
 They take second or third jobs, stringing together multiple streams of income – from delivery services to Uber to bartending.
 People these days can live a quality life without one full-time gig.
-Others want the flexibility to take the night off and study for tomorrow’s test, care for an ailing relative or handle other personal tasks.
+Others want the flexibility to take the night off.
+They want to study for tomorrow’s test, care for an ailing relative or handle other personal tasks.

 During the pandemic, some discovered that they liked having one parent at home to take care of the children and handle daily household duties.
 Unfortunately, that required the other parent to get a second part-time or flexible job to maintain household finances.